 - Canvas printer paper or cardstock (canvas printer paper is featured in photos above and below)

-Step 3 – Place apple tree into a frame (optional)
+Step 3 – Place button tree craft into a frame (optional)

 Frame your button craft to hang it or give it away as a gift.
-For example, we placed the button apple tree that our daughter made into one of these gorgeous rustic frames and gave it to her favorite teacher as a gift.
+For example, we placed the button apple tree that our daughter made into one of these gorgeous rustic brown photo frames and gave it to her teacher as an apple-themed teacher gift.

 Related: Apple Orchard Field Trip Ideas for Kids.